acmurdockUMASS/426-project-grant-search/docs/SLO.md

 ## grant-search-service:

-- Latency: `GET /grants/search` must return the first page of matching grants within 500 milliseconds at the 95th percentile, so nonprofit staff can evaluate funding opportunities without disruptive waiting.
+- Latency: `GET /grants` must return the grants matching the query within 500 milliseconds at the 95th percentile, so nonprofit staff can evaluate funding opportunities without disruptive waiting.

 - Reliability: At least 99.5% of valid search requests must succeed over a rolling 30-day period.
 Search requests use an idempotent read operation, so at-least-once delivery and client retries cannot create duplicate grants or modify stored data.<br>